johnlmbui/UMBC-LaTeX-Poster-Template/README.md

 ---

 ## Changing the Font
 This project defaults to using the `beamerthemegemini.sty`, as it is forked from https://github.com/anishathalye/gemini.
 There exist fonts that are not readily available in standard TeX packages, and therefore must be installed separately.
-There is [Overleaf documentation](https://www.overleaf.com/learn/latex/Questions/I_have_a_custom_font_I%27d_like_to_load_to_my_document._How_can_I_do_this%3F) on how to load custom font files, but feel free to use different editors or configurations.
+There is [documentation](https://www.overleaf.com/learn/latex/Questions/I_have_a_custom_font_I%27d_like_to_load_to_my_document._How_can_I_do_this%3F) on how to load custom font files on Overleaf, but feel free to use different editors or configurations.
 I personally use [MacTeX](https://www.tug.org/mactex/) for macOS and [TeXstudio](https://www.texstudio.org/) for Windows.

 ### The Avenir Font Family
 **Avenir Next** is the primary font used in UMBC publications.
 The `fonts/` directory contains: